Microlocal Morse theory of wrapped Fukaya categories: Partially wrapped Fukaya categories and microlocal sheaves

-The above sheaf theoretic prescription for $\W(X)$ does not yet match the category typically associated by sheaf theorists to $\cc_X$.
-This latter category is defined as follows.
-One forms the ``Kashiwara--Schapira stack'' by sheafifying the presheaf \emph{of categories} on $T^*M$ given by the formula $\mu\Sh^{\mathrm{pre}}(\Omega) := \Sh(M) / \Sh_{T^*M \setminus \Omega}(M)$.
-The presheaf $\mu\Sh^{\mathrm{pre}}$ is already discussed in \cite{kashiwara-schapira}; working with its sheafification is a more modern phenomenon, see e.g.\ \cite{guillermou, nadler-wrapped}.
-The notion of microsupport makes sense for a section of this sheaf, and we write $\mu\Sh_\Lambda$ for the subsheaf of full subcategories of objects with microsupport inside $\Lambda$.
-The category typically associated to $\cc_X$ in the sheaf theory literature is $\mu\Sh_{\cc_X}(\cc_X)$.
+Let us now recall the definition of the microlocal sheaf categories appearing in Theorem \ref{microsheaffukayaequivalence}.
+The category which sheaf theorists typically associate to a closed subset of $S^*M$ is defined as follows.
+One forms the ``Kashiwara--Schapira stack'' by sheafifying the presheaf \emph{of categories} on $T^*M$ given by the formula $\muSh^\pre(\Omega) := \Sh(M) / \Sh_{T^*M \setminus \Omega}(M)$.
+The presheaf $\muSh^\pre$ is already discussed in \cite{kashiwara-schapira}; working with its sheafification is a more modern phenomenon, see e.g.\ \cite{guillermou, nadler-wrapped, nadler-shende}.
+The notion of microsupport makes sense for a section of this sheaf, and we write $\muSh_\Lambda$ for the subsheaf of full subcategories of objects with microsupport inside $\Lambda$.
+The subsheaf $\muSh_\Lambda\subseteq\muSh$ is evidently supported on $\Lambda$.